Back to Overview

 Another way a firm can signal quality is by building a brand name.
 A brand name is valuable only if consumers associate it with quality, and the firm can build this association only with time and resources.
 Once a brand name is established, it is in the interests of the firm to protect it by not offering a poor-quality product with its brand name.
 When a firm with an established brand name does offer a poor-quality product, it usually puts a different name on the product so as not to endanger the public's perception of its brand name.

 Signaling plays an important role in the labor market.
 An employer has little information about a prospective employee, and cannot expect truthful answers if he asks whether the applicant is intelligent, has leadership qualities, and is responsible.
-Instead, the applicant must try to prove that he has these qualities.
+Instead the applicant must try to prove that he has these qualities.
 A college education is a way of signaling intelligence and perseverance.
 Leadership can be signaled by extracurricular activities.
-In fact, some students seek leadership positions primarily for their value as ways to signal leadership to future employers.
+(As a result, some students seek leadership positions primarily for their value as ways to signal leadership to future employers.)
 The purpose of a resume is to list those activities that will signal attractive qualities to potential employers.

-Screening also occurs in employment.
+There are many examples of screening in employment decisions.
+Employers give aptitude tests and check letters of recommendation.
 The existence of "old-boy" networks is the result of a screening process.
 If a person wants to hire someone, he will ask those he trusts (the "old boys") for recommendations.
 Because recommending someone who is unqualified will lower his prestige in the eyes of the other "old boys," there is an incentive for a person to only recommend qualified applicants.1 Also, part of the enthusiasm that employers have for graduates of prestigious MBA programs is that the schools are selective about who they let in.
 They try to select only those students who have the right combinations of intelligence and personality traits to ensure success in the business world.
 Thus, prestigious MBA programs act as a screening agency for business.
 This, as much as what they teach their students, may account for the high salaries their graduates command.

 In the discussion of efficiency we considered the case in which a bundle of resources had three possible uses: one valued at $25, one at $22, and one at $20.
 We concluded that an efficient market sent those resources to the place where they were worth $25.
 Suppose, though, that this use has an information problem, so the seller must spend $5 to signal to the buyers that the product really is worth $25.
 Will the resources go to the most valuable use?